 Additional Information on Forming an LLC in Arizona

-If you have an LLC in any other state and wish to open a franchise in Arizona or want to form an LLC in Arizona while you are a non-Arizona resident, you can register your business as a foreign LLC by mailing Foreign LLC Application at Arizona Corporation Commission, Corporate Filings Section,1300 W. Washington St. Phoenix, AZ 85007
+If you have set up an LLC in any other state and wish to open a franchise in Arizona or want to form an LLC in Arizona while you are a non-Arizona resident, can download a foreign LLC application:

 Hiring Employees in Arizona